Images of Cold Sores (Orofacial Herpes) (10)

-In mild cases of primary orofacial HSV infection, an individual may develop 1 or 2 cold sores, or the newly infected person may notice no symptoms at all.
+In primary HSV, there are painful sores anywhere inside the mouth.
 The lymph nodes in the neck may or may not be swollen.
-In severe cases of HSV infections, the infection may involve the entire lining of the mouth and both lips.
-These severe HSV infections may be accompanied by fever, sore throat, foul breath, and difficulty eating.
+In severe cases of HSV infection, cold sores may involve the entire lining of the mouth and both lips.
+These severe infections may be accompanied by fever, sore throat, foul breath, and difficulty eating.

-Repeat (recurrent) HSV infections are often milder than the primary infection, though they look alike.
-However, some people never develop the symptoms of a primary HSV infection and may mistake a recurrent infection for a primary infection.
+Additionally, some people never develop the symptoms of a primary HSV infection and may mistake a recurrent infection for a primary infection.
 A recurrent infection typically lasts 7-10 days.
+As it fades, it may leave a pink, purplish, or brownish color in lighter skin colors.
+In darker skin colors, HSV may fade to leave a darker brown color.
 People who are prone to recurrent outbreaks tend to get them 3-4 times per year.

 Triggers of recurrent HSV infections include:

-- Injury, such as that caused by dental work or cuts from shaving
+- Trauma, such as that caused by dental work or cuts from shaving.

-Acetaminophen or ibuprofen may help reduce fever, muscle aches, and pain associated with the cold sores.
+Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) may help reduce fever, muscle aches, and pain caused by cold sores.
 Try to drink as many fluids as possible to prevent dehydration.
 Applying ice packs may relieve some of the swelling and discomfort.
-Avoid citrus fruits and juices or spicy foods as they may cause increased pain.

-Because HSV infections are very contagious, it is important to take the following steps to prevent spread (transmission) of the virus during the prodromal phase (burning, tingling, or itching) and active phase (presence of blisters or sores) of HSV infections:
+Because HSV is very contagious, it is important to take the following steps to prevent spread (transmission) of the virus during the prodromal phase (burning, tingling, or itching) and active phase (presence of blisters or sores) of HSV infections: